zackham/zack.hamzog.com/README.md

 * Post permalinks.
 * Easy to set up and use.

+## Examples

+2 public posts and 1 private post included in posts/ directory.
+Just load up index.html in your browser to see how it works.
+Enter `pass` in the text box in the topnav and press `enter` to decrypt the private post.

 ## Posting

 Create a new file in posts/.
 Use .md extension for public posts, use .c.md extension for private posts.